-Ansel Elgort’s Boundless Self-Confidence Should Be An Inspiration To Us All
+Ansel Elgort’s Boundless Self-Confidence Should Be an Inspiration to Us All

-Ansel Elgort’s tendency to speak off-the-cuff – in addition to his distinctly insufferable aroma of rich-white-hot-bro privilege – has earned him some hate over the years, but in a new Billboard profile, he proves he’s not going to let the bastards grind him down.
+Ansel Elgort’s tendency to speak off-the-cuff — in addition to his distinctly insufferable aroma of rich-white-hot-bro privilege — has earned him some hate over the years, but in a new Billboard profile, he proves he’s not going to let the bastards grind him down.
 And why should he?
-He’s got a booming EDM career as DJ Ansolo, he’s starring in one of the summer’s most-anticipated films (Edgar Wright’s Baby Driver, in which he plays “a soft-spoken badass”), and he just moved into his dream home, an 1890s Brooklyn brownstone he renovated himself (because his parents always told him: ‘The second you can afford to buy a place, buy a place’”).
+He’s got a booming EDM career as DJ Ansolo, he’s starring in one of the summer’s most-anticipated films (Edgar Wright’s Baby Driver, in which he plays “a soft-spoken badass”), and he just moved into his dream home, a 1890s Brooklyn brownstone he renovated himself (because his parents always told him: ‘The second you can afford to buy a place, buy a place’”).
 We may not all rise to the same great heights as Ansel, but his boundless self-confidence can still be an inspiration to us all:

 He believes in his future.